orr_2020_logo

 Key results

-• Overall, 97.1% of delay compensation claims were closed within 20 working days in the latest year (April 2022 to March 2023), down 1.8 percentage point (pp) from the previous year and 79.1% of claims closed were approved (up 1.7pp from the previous year).
+• Overall, 99.1% of delay compensation claims were closed within 20 working days in the latest year (April 2024 to March 2025), up 0.1 percentage points (pp) from the previous year.
+In rail periods 11 to 13, 98.5% of delay compensation claims were closed within 20 working days, unchanged compared with the same rail periods in the previous year.